In This Article

 What are the possible treatments for cracked teeth?

 If you have the signs or symptoms of cracked teeth, you must contact your weekend emergency dentist immediately.
 Minor hairline cracks aren’t emergencies, so they don’t necessitate immediate treatment.
 But major fractures necessitate immediate root canal treatment or extractions.
 However, most patients can’t determine if they have a mild or severe fracture, so it’s crucial to visit unexplained tooth pain.
 The dentist will run numerous x-rays and examine your teeth to determine the type of fracture and curate the ideal treatment plan.
 Depending on the severity of the fracture, the dentist may recommend the following treatments.

 Tiny, hairline fractures on the enamel of the crown don’t necessitate treatments.
 In most cases, the dentist would recommend leaving it alone if there’s no pain or issues with the appearance.

 If the hairline fracture causes cosmetic concerns, you may want to seal it to improve the appearance.
 The dentist may also recommend sealing it if there’s a risk of bacterial infection — bacteria can proliferate within the cracks.
 In these situations, the dentist may fill the crack with a composite resin material to restore optimal cosmetic appearance and functionality.

 A dental crown is a tooth-colored and tooth-shaped cap attached to the existing tooth to project the external image of a natural tooth while protecting the damaged tooth.
-The dentist designs a porcelain or ceramic crown that resembles your natural teeth, making them indistinguishable from your actual teeth.
+The dentist designs a porcelain or ceramic crown resembling your natural teeth, making them indistinguishable from your teeth.
 They shave the uppermost parts of your affected tooth to make space for the crown.
 Finally, the dental crown is attached to the tooth.
 This procedure is suitable for patients with moderate fractures.